 The Puma Investments team has a 22 year track record of investing into smaller companies.

-By following our asset-backed funding strategy, each of the first five Puma VCTs led their group for total returns.
+By following our investment strategy, each of the first five Puma VCTs led their group for total returns.

-The first two VCTs were the first limited-life VCTs to return over 100p per share to investors and Puma VCT V delivered a total return of 106.3p per share, equivalent to a total return on the invested amount, including the income tax relief, of 52.3% (equivalent to a 9.4% annual return), making it most successful limited-life VCT to date.
+The first two VCTs were the first limited-life VCTs to return over 100p per share to investors and Puma VCT V delivered a total return of 106.3p per share, equivalent to a total return on the invested amount, including the income tax relief, of 52.3% (equivalent to a 9.4% annual return).

 Past performance is no guarantee of future results.